Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 ### `log_queries` — bool (default: `false`)

-Logs every DNS query to the App log.
+Logs every DNS query to the add-on log.
 Very verbose — only useful for debugging which domains specific devices are resolving.

 ---

 ### `debug` — bool (default: `false`)

 Enables debug-level logging for the CLI daemon itself.
 Outputs internal state and connection information.
-Only useful when diagnosing App or upstream connectivity issues.
+Only useful when diagnosing add-on or upstream connectivity issues.

 ---